tgallacher/dotfiles/README.md

 - [ ] Allow configuring username at host level

 ## Troubleshoot
+### "cannot write to nix.conf unrecognised values"
+When installing Nix using the Determinate system install, it pre-configures a `nix.conf` file, and the `nix-darwin` bootstrapper doesn't seem to like it.
+To workaround this, manually move the file `mv /etc/nix/nix.conf /etc/nix/nix.conf.before-nix-darwin` and then run the bootstrap command above.
+Once done, you can manually copy over the contents of the original file to the config file created by the `nix-darwin` bootstrapper process.

 ### "mismatch in fixed-output derivation"
 This is because a file is fetched and we define the expected SHA sum for it, and it has changed.
 The offending fetch will be in the error.
 Update the shasum.